-One of the most important questions you need to address within PhD application process is that if you should find PhD supervisor before officially applying to positions.
-The answer to this question depends on the country, the PhD position type, and the funding type you are targeting to apply for.
-So, you first should make sure whether you need to find a supervisor beforehand.
-After careful consideration, if you are supposed to find PhD supervisor, it is time to know how to find the right one.
-Applyindex provides a database of supervisors and tools for PhD applicants to match with professors based on their research fit.
+One of the most important questions you need to address within the PhD application process is whether you should find PhD supervisor before officially applying to positions.
+The answer to this question depends on the country, the PhD position, and the type of funding you are targeting for your application.
+First, ensure you know whether you need to find a PhD supervisor beforehand.
+After careful consideration, if you need to find PhD supervisor, it is time to learn how to find the right one.
+Applyindex provides a database of supervisors and a set of tools for PhD applicants to match with professors based on their research fit.
 Let’s explore them together.

 PhD Supervisor Database on Applyindex

-We give you access to a database of supervisors on our research supervisors page to expedite your PhD supervisor search globally.
-Our platform gives you all the information you need to find PhD supervisors who are right for you, from looking at supervisor profiles to learning about their current grants and research endeavors.
-It removes the need to manage several websites (such as Google Scholar, university websites, and others).
+We give you access to a database of supervisors on our Supervisors Page (located in the website’s header) to expedite your PhD supervisor search globally.
+It gives you all the information you need to find PhD supervisors who are right for you, from looking at supervisor profiles to learning about their current grants and research endeavors.
+It removes the need to manage several websites (e.g., Scopus, university websites, and others).
 This streamlined approach saves you a lot of time and helps keep everything organized in one place.
-This database is collected from university websites and countries’ public government websites (e.g., NSF, NIH, ERC, ARC, and many others).
-We will show how to use the Applyindex tools to find PhD supervisor.
+This database is compiled from university websites and public government websites of various countries (e.g., NSF, ERC, ARC, and many others).
+Let’s see how to use our tools to find a PhD supervisor.

 Applicant-Supervisor Matchmaking

-On our research supervisors page, our applicant-supervisor matchmaking algorithm automatically matches you with professors who have a research fit with you.
-Thus, carefully completing the “Research interests” section of your CV is crucial during account registration or when you are filling out your CV on your profile.
-For detailed instructions, please read our guides on creating and completing a profile.
+On our Supervisors Page (located in the website’s header), our applicant-supervisor matchmaking algorithm automatically matches you with professors who have a research fit with you.
+Thus, carefully completing the “Research Interests” section of your CV is crucial during account registration or when you are filling out your profile.
 On the page, you will find a list of PhD supervisor profiles and relevant tools to identify and find the right PhD supervisor for you.
-You may see the supervisor’s name, university, academic rank, real-time local time, “active grant” badge, an eye-shaped button to remove irrelevant supervisors, and more (see the screenshot below).
-We’ll explain each of these as follows:
+You may see the supervisor’s name, university, academic rank, real-time local time, “Active Grant (AG)” badge, an eye-shaped button to remove irrelevant supervisors, and more (see the screenshot below).
+Let’s explore them:

 Chance of Getting RA Funding From PhD Supervisors

 This feature allows you to prioritize supervisors and programs with the highest probability of success, saving time and resources during your application journey.
 Instead of contacting supervisors randomly, you can focus on those most likely to provide financial support.
-We recommend that you email a professor for PhD supervision where your funding likelihood is at least 50%.
+We recommend emailing a professor for PhD supervision if your funding likelihood is at least 50%.
 If you see “N/A” instead of a percentage, it does not mean you have no chance.
 Rather, it indicates that we do not yet have sufficient data from that supervisor to compare your CV’s a-index with their requirements.

 Remove Irrelevant Supervisors

-By clicking the “View Profile” option, you can access each supervisor’s detailed profile on Applyindex.
+By clicking the “View Profile” option, you can access each supervisor’s detailed profile on the platform.
 These profiles provide far more depth than the supervisor search page, helping you efficiently find PhD supervisor opportunities that fit your goals.
-Inside the profile, you’ll see the supervisor’s research areas, fields of expertise, and contact email.
+Within the profile, you’ll find the supervisor’s research areas, fields of expertise, and contact email address.
 You will also find a “Grants” tab, which lists any active grants with details such as project title, start and end dates, and abstracts.
-In addition, the profile highlights their university affiliation and links to external research pages like Google Scholar, ResearchGate, and ORCID, making it easier to both find PhD supervisor information and match with professor’s research interests that align with your background.
+In addition, the profile highlights their university affiliation and links to external research pages, such as Google Scholar, ResearchGate, and ORCID, making it easier to both find PhD supervisor information and match with professors’ research interests that align with your background.

-If you are interested in one of their grant projects and your chance of securing RA funding is at least 50% (or marked as “N/A”), the supervisor should be added to your list for future contact.
-You can simply click the “Follow” button to save them to your profile, or reach out immediately using the email address provided.
+If you are interested in working with a PhD supervisor and your chance of securing RA funding is at least 50% (or marked as “N/A”), the supervisor should be added to your list for future contact.
+You can click the “Follow” button to save them to your profile, or reach out immediately using the email address provided.
 Repeat this process to finalize a strong contact list of potential supervisors, ensuring your applications target the most promising opportunities.
 Apply this strategy even if you are after online PhD programs, because you still need to find PhD supervisor.

 Frequently Asked Questions (FAQs)

-Do I always need to find a PhD supervisor before applying?
+Do I always need to find a supervisor before applying for PhD?

 Not always.
 It depends on the country, program structure, and funding model.
 Some programs require direct supervisor contact, while others use centralized applications.